nguyenvu2589/Alexa/saya/README.md

 I'm craving for some {term} food in {city}

 3. Youtube:
- - watch video on youtube
+ - Watch video on youtube
- - i want to watch _title
+ - I want to watch _title

 4.Simple math
  - simple operations :  + , - , * , /